 Supporting Immune Health With Quercetin

 Quercetin is a natural compound found in plant foods.
-It has received much attention over this last year in particular, because of the supportive and regulatory roles it has to play in immune function.
+It has received much attention over the last few years in particular, because of the supportive and regulatory roles it has to play in immune function.
 In this article, we take a closer look at what quercetin actually is, how you can get more in your diet and how it can help to support immune health.

 Quercetin – What is it?

 Quercetin is a naturally-occurring flavonoid found in plant foods.
 Flavonoids belong to a family of plant compounds known as polyphenols.
 They are remarkable tiny compounds that can help to protect plants from stressors (e.g. insects / fungi / wind / heat), act as UV filters and signalling molecules, detoxify harmful substances and work as antimicrobial defence compounds too.
-The great news is that when we consume flavonoids from plant foods, we get to benefit from these incredible properties too.
+The great news is that when we consume flavonoids from plant foods, we get to benefit from these incredible properties too!
 Read more about this here.
-There are over 5,000 known varieties of flavonoids that we know of (and likely many more that we don’t), all with slightly different health benefits to impart; hence why getting a diverse variety of plants in your diet each day is so very important.
+There are over 5,000 varieties of flavonoids that we know of, and likely many more that we don’t.
+All of the different varieties of flavonoids have slightly different health benefits to impart, and that’s why getting a diverse variety of plants in your diet each day is so very important.